vicfriedman/vicfriedman.github.com/source/_posts/2013-06-27-sql-indexes.markdown

 Now we got rid of all the indexes (except the implicit index) on my recipes table.

-__So of course Rails has built in methods with ActiveRecord to deal with indexes.__ The declaration for indexes in rails is included in your migrations, but as the methods must become class methods....
+__So of course Rails has built in methods with ActiveRecord to deal with indexes.__ The declaration for indexes in rails is included in your migrations, but the methods must become class methods....

     add_index :table_name, :column_names, options